 My first purchase for my Nigerian wedding was a silver shoe for the white wedding shoe, which was simply stunning.
 I knew I wasn’t going to buy a bridal shoe right away.
 The bridal shoe, in this case, is white with a bow and lace that makes it hard to wear again.
 I chose silver shoes, which were stunning.

-All of my other wedding accessories were purchased from Shein, Bizou, Amazon, Aliexpress, and Lagos Market.
-I knew I wouldn’t use these products again, therefore it didn’t make sense to spend so much money on them.
+All of my other wedding accessories including bridal robe were purchased from Shein, Bizou, Amazon, Aliexpress, and Lagos Market.
+I knew I wouldn’t use these items again, therefore it didn’t make sense to spend so much money on them.

 Where Should I have my Prewedding Photoshoot?